CaioCavalcanti/aws-developer-certification/services/IAM.md

 # Identity Access Management
+IAM makes is easy to provide users secure access to your AWS resources, by enabling you to manage IAM users and their access and manage federated users.

-Allows you to manage users and their level of access to AWS Console.
-Available at `AWS Console > Services > Security, Identity & Compliance > IAM`
+It's available at `AWS Console > Services > Security, Identity & Compliance > IAM`

 ## Critical Terms
 - Users: end users (people)